hemanth5623/djackets_django/README.md

 # djackets_django

-This repository is the django code of the e-commerce site
+This repository is the back-end(django) code of the e-commerce site